Chris-Robertson/100-days-of-code/log.md

 Ruby seems cool but it's hard to get a good idea about it.
 The Code School course is a little too dumbed down.
 I think I would benefit from a guide like "Ruby for programmers" or something.
 I just want to know what, for example, a Python function looks like in Ruby.

+### Day 8: February 4, Saturday

+** Today's Progress**: Finished the Code School Ruby course.
+Started working through FreeCodeCamp JavaScript content.

+**Thoughts**: Now that I've completed all the set pre-work for coderfactory I can start brushing up on other things.
+I think if I can get therough the starter JS stuff on FCC I'll be pretty happy.
+Also, my vim skills are improving daily!